livediagonal/react-xword/README.md

 ### Completion Hooks

 - **onComplete**: Fires when the puzzle is solved and the success modal is about to be shown.
 Receives the completion time in seconds.
-- **onCompleteAction**: Fires when the user clicks the button on the success modal.
-Receives the time taken to complete the puzzle in seconds.

 ## Examples